flutter/website/src/docs/testing/best-practices.md

 ###  Build and display frames in 16ms

-A frame should be built and rendered in 16ms (1/60th of a second) _or less_ for a 60Hz display.
+Since there are two separate threads for building and rendering, you have 16ms for building, and 16ms for rendering on a 60Hz display.
+If latency is a concern, build and display a frame in 16ms _or less_.
 Note that means built in 8ms or less, and rendered in 8ms or less, for a total of 16ms or less.
+If missing frames (jankyness) is a concern, then 16ms for each of the build and render stages is OK.

-If your frames are rendering in well under 16ms in a [profile build](/docs/testing/build-modes#profile) you likely don’t have to worry about performance even if some performance pitfalls apply, but you should still aim to build and render a frame as fast as possible.
+If your frames are rendering in well under 16ms total in a [profile build](/docs/testing/build-modes#profile), you likely don’t have to worry about performance even if some performance pitfalls apply, but you should still aim to build and render a frame as fast as possible.
 Why?

-* Lowering the frame rate render time below 16ms may not make a visual difference, but it will **improve battery life** and thermal issues.
+* Lowering the frame render time below 16ms may not make a visual difference, but it will **improve battery life** and thermal issues.
 * It may run fine on your device, but consider performance for the lowest device you are targeting.